Research shows that over 77% of companies, businesses, and corporations use eLearning strategies.

 Experts recommend authentic, relevant, and real-world course content that allows users to learn about procurement and supply chain management.
 The content should be constructive, sequential, and interlinked.
 It must require learners to use and engage with higher-order cognitive processes.

-To reduce cognitive load in the online course, create course content that is aligned with procurement and supply chain concepts.
+To reduce cognitive load in online learning, create course content that is aligned with procurement and supply chain concepts.
 It must also provide a challenge to the learners so that they remain interested in the course and have increased learning motivation.

 The writing style also plays a key role in the eLearning course.
 Experts recommend writing clear and concise content to enables the learners to understand the concepts easily.
 Avoid using irrelevant ideas, concepts, and topics of discussion.
 Be clear, concise, and straightforward!